 Causes of your hair loss – Genetics

-The most common causes of hair loss is the result of your body becoming increasingly sensitive to androgens, a type of male sex hormone.
+The most common causes of hair loss are the result of your body becoming increasingly sensitive to androgens, a type of male sex hormone.
 One of these androgens is a by-product of testosterone named Dihydrotestosterone, or DHT.
 Over time, DHT latches onto the hair follicles and causes them to shrink.
 This results in thinning around the crown and hairline, and lighter pigment in the hair.
 How sensitive you are to these androgens is determined by your genetic makeup.

 It has long been argued our mothers pass down that alleged balding “gene” on the X-chromosome and can make us more sensitive to DHT, but it seems both parents are to blame.
 In fact, “to assess your chances for hair loss, look at all relatives in your mother’s and father’s families,” states Dawn Davis, a doctor from the Mayo Clinic’s dermatology department.
 The more family members who have hair loss, the more likely it is you will inherit this condition.
 Your genetic makeup also determines how quickly you lose your hair and when you will start balding.